Is that truly an important meeting? A quick guide to effective meetings

-By following these simple tips for effective team or one-on-one meetings, you can ensure that all employees in attendance walks away with a clear understanding of the objectives and next steps.
+By following these simple meeting efficiency tips for team or one-on-one meetings, you can ensure that all employees in attendance walk away with a clear understanding of the objectives and next steps.
 Remember, it’s better for managers to cancel a meeting than have one that isn’t productive!

 Read more about: Executive Coaching